mike-hanson/jsSubstitute/README.md

 ```

 **callsThrough**
 This method allows you to arrange for the substitute to call through to the underlying object.
 This is useful if you have a substitute for a real or stubbed object.
+Note if your substitute was created from an array of names calling this method will throw an error as there is no underlying implementation to be called.
 ```javascript
 mySub.callsThrough('method1');
 ```